-Our departments are requesting a half-time lab specialist that could maintain the Geography and Geology-Oceanography lecture and laboratory classrooms.
+Our departments are requesting a full-time lab specialist that could maintain the Geography and Geology-Oceanography lecture and laboratory classrooms.
 During the fall and spring semesters, the departments typically offer the following sections: Eight sections of GEOG 110: Physical Geography Lecture, six sections of GEOG 111: Physical Geography Laboratory, four sections of GEOL 101: Physical Geology Lecture, two sections of GEOL 111: Physical Geology Laboratory, two sections of OCEAN 101: Elements of Oceanography Lecture, one section of OCEAN 111: Elements of Oceanography Laboratory, and various other Geography and Geology lecture sections.
-In addition, the lab specialist could assist with set up of the GIS computer lab.
-Typically there are five to six GIS sections on campus during the fall and spring semesters.
-In the summer semester, there are typically three to four GEOG 110 sections, two GEOG 111 sections, three to four GEOL 101 sections, two GEOL 111 sections, one OCEAN 111 section, and two GIS sections.
+There are additional Physics and Astronomy lecture and lab sections that require intensive equipment setup.
+In addition, the lab specialist could assist with setup of the GIS computer lab.
+Typically, there are five to six GIS sections on campus during the fall and spring semesters.
+In the summer semester, there are typically three to four GEOG 110 sections, two GEOG 111 sections, three to four GEOL 101 sections, two GEOL 111 sections, two OCEAN 101 sections, one OCEAN 111 section, two GIS sections, and multiple Physics and Astronomy sections.

 The lab specialist could assist with setting up various Geography, Geology, and Oceanography labs and lectures.
 This is especially important when a variety of lecture and laboratory equipment is required for specific class sessions.
 At this time, full- and part-time faculty prepare and clean up all Geography, Geology, and Oceanography laboratory and lecture classes.
+There is only one part-time lab tech who assists with these endeavors within the Physics-Astronomy Department.
 Depending on the laboratory and lecture activity, these endeavors can consume an inordinate amount of time and energy (especially when there may be a 10-minute passing period between class meetings).

 If the classification accommodates, then the lab specialist could also assist with GIS classes.
 Presently, the computer lab is only open during regularly scheduled class hours, thus denying students access to computers with a knowledgeable staff member present to answer questions and provide support.
 Non-existent funding sources for future tutors, coupled with a program comprised primarily of adjunct instructors with limited on campus presence, makes access to the lab problematic, which will ultimately hamper student success.
 Although all GIS students are provided a one-year software DVD, many do not own a computer onto which they can load the software.
 Therefore, access to campus computer labs that host this software is a must.
 In addition, many GIS lab exercises are housed on campus network servers.
-Therefore, the only means to access these files is to use on-campus computers (the file size often precludes hosting on the Blackboard online course management system).
+Therefore, the only means to access these files is to use on-campus computers (the file size often precludes hosting on the Canvas online course management system).
 Lastly, there are issues of safety, security, and integrity that can only be addressed and guaranteed through a professional classified staff member.
 For example, if a student is working alone in a classroom, then there is no one available to provide academic assistance, as well as assistance in the event of a life-threatening emergency.